Havishk2911/Havishk2911/README.md

 Fun fact: I have a habit of finding music nobody's ever heard of, mainstream playlists are honestly a crime.

-### 🔭 Currently
-- Building an online code execution platform for Indian college students (React + Monaco Editor + Supabase + Judge0)
-- Working through DSA on LeetCode with interview prep as the endgame
-- Freelancing on a coaching/course website build
 ---

 ### 🌐 Socials